benny-dreamly/mow/worlds/satisfactory/docs/setup_en.md

 ## Hosting Your Own Satisfactory Game

-If you're hosting your own Satisfactory game, you will need to configure an MultiworldGG world and set up the Satisfactory Host you will be playing on.
+If you're hosting your own Satisfactory game, you will need to configure a MultiworldGG world and set up the Satisfactory Host you will be playing on.

 ### Create a Config (.yaml) File